You are here

 The John F. Kennedy Center for the Performing Arts is a world-class venue with a year-round calendar of theater, music and dance.
 But even if you don’t have tickets to a performance, it’s worthy of a visit.
 The wrap-around outdoor terrace is open to the public and offers views of the Washington Monument, Jefferson Memorial and the historic Watergate Hotel.
 You can also soak in the views from the Kennedy Center’s Roof Terrace Restaurant, which takes pre-performance reservations and hosts a bountiful Sunday brunch.

-This new observation deck just across the Potomac River in Arlington, Va. offers unparalleled 360-degree views of the nation’s capital.
+This observation deck just across the Potomac River in Arlington, Va. offers unparalleled 360-degree views of the nation’s capital.
 Situated on the 31st floor of the tallest commercial building in the Beltway, enjoy unobstructed views of the National Mall, Georgetown, Arlington National Cemetery and so much more.
 And while you’re there, be sure to pair your views with a local beer and a bite from the cafe.
 We recommend you purchase tickets in advance.

 The Watergate is well-known for its Nixon-era scandal, but The Watergate Hotel recently reopened after a multi-million dollar renovation, which included the unveiling of Top of the Gate.
 The rooftop restaurant and bar boasts 360-degree views of Washington, DC and Virginia.
 Grab a cocktail and toast to one of DC’s best views.